 Convert WMA to MP3

-You can convert WMA audio format to MP3 as well as to variety of other audio track formats with free online converter.
+You can convert wma audio format to mp3 as well as to variety of other audio track formats with free online converter.

-How to convert wma to mp3?How to convert mp3 to wma?
+How to convert wma to mp3?

 Windows Media Audio File

 A format of audio stream coding deployed by Microsoft in 1999, it has been serving as a foundation for Windows Media.
 Its purpose is to store and distribute audio content.
-Firstly, it was considered as a real alternative for MP3, but then, when ACC appeared, WMA lost partially its significance.
-It differs fundamentally from MP3 by one realization, and can be installed on an equal basis with other system codecs of Windows 9x.
+Firstly, it was considered a real alternative for MP3, but then, when ACC appeared, WMA partially lost its significance.
+It differs fundamentally from MP3 by one realization and can be installed on an equal basis with other system codecs of Windows 9x.

-WMA is characterized by a good compression quality, and therefore it has been adapted later for many audio players, mobile devices, and Playstations.
+A good compression quality characterizes WMA, and therefore it has been adapted later for many audio players, mobile devices, and Playstations.
 However, due to excessive closure, files in this format cannot be played back on other platforms with satisfactory quality.
 The new version allows for multi-channel coding of large audio files and coding of voice data.
 In addition to that, the delay in coding has been significantly diminished thanks to the technology of reduced time dilation.